awtawsif/arch-i3-setup/README.md

 - Developers and power users
 - Anyone wanting a streamlined i3 window manager setup

-## 🚀 What This Script Does
+## What This Script Does

-Transforms a minimal Arch Linux installation into a fully configured development and productivity environment with i3 window manager, automating:
+Transforms a minimal Arch Linux installation into a fully configured development and productivity environment with i3 window manager, featuring:
-- System package installation
+- Automated system package installation
-- Configuration file deployment
+- Automatic backup and restore of configurations
+- Smart package group management
 - Development environment setup
 - Desktop environment customization